-'''

 kubectl create namespace[NAMESPACE]

+• Ensure that the Secret containing credentials for the Docker registry where Cloudera Streams Messaging -Kubernetes Operator artifacts are hosted is available in the namespace where you plan on deploying your cluster.
+If the Secret is not available, create it.

 '''

-• Ensure that the Secret containing credentials for the Docker registry where Cloudera Streams Messaging - Kubernetes Operator artifacts are hosted is available in the namespace where you plan on deploying your cluster.
-If the secret is not available, create it.

-'''

-kubectl create secret docker-registry [SECRET NAME] \
+kubectl create secret docker-registry [CREDENTIALS SECRET] \

---docker-server [REGISTRY] \

---docker-username [USERNAME] \

---docker-password [PASSWORD] \

---namespace [NAMESPACE]
+--from-file=[PATH TO CREDENTIALS JSON] \

+--namespace=[NAMESPACE]

 '''